 Please note that the TIPA and TS/R committees will not fund salaries for faculty or students, although the Foundation may.

-For grant requests that include paying for services (such as interview transcription) provided by individuals who are not employed at FLC, the applicant must confirm that the service provider is set up as a vendor for FLC.
+For grant requests that include paying for services (such as interview transcription) provided by individuals not employed at FLC, the applicant must confirm that the service provider is set up as a vendor for FLC.
 If the service provider is not already an FLC vendor, the applicant will need to go through the process of setting up the service provider as a vendor in the FLC system.
 Please contact firstname.lastname@example.org for instructions.

-Hardware purchased with FDG or Foundation funding does not become part of the college refresh program
+Hardware purchased with FDG or Foundation funding does not become part of the College refresh program.

 Please follow the steps below: